Inference and Learning of Nonlinear LFR State-Space Models: Results

-First, we assess the effect of the number of fixed-point iterations \(\tau\) and the regularization parameter \(\lambda\) on the time-domain stability of the inference and learning method.
-Specifically, we perform a grid search over \(\lambda \in \{10^{-3},10^{-2},\ldots,10^3\}\) and \(\tau \in \{0,\ldots,5\}\).
+First, we assess the effect of the fixed-point iterations and the regularization in (\ref{eq:inference}) on the time-domain stability of the inference and learning method.
+Specifically, we perform a grid search over \(\lambda \in \{10^{-3},10^{-2},\ldots,10^3\}\) and \(\tau \in \{0,1,\ldots,5\}\).
 For each combination we run 250 LM iterations of inference and learning, and we repeat each trial 100 times with different random initializations of \(\theta_{wz}\).
-The results are shown in Fig. \ref{fig:hyperparameter}, where the left grid indicates the number of trials that resulted in stable time-domain simulations; the right grid presents the corresponding mean relative simulation errors as percentages (for reference, the BLA error is 11.18\%).
-Fig. \ref{fig:hyperparameter} shows that the success rate generally increases with \(\tau\), which aligns with expectations, as higher \(\tau\) values enhance the model's internal consistency and hence reduce accumulating time-domain errors.
-Moreover, the initialization method demonstrates robustness with respect to \(\lambda\): a broad range of values leads to stable simulations with low errors; the performance only notably deteriorates at the extremes, both in terms of successful trials and simulation accuracy.
+The results are shown in Fig. \ref{fig:hyperparameter}, where the left grid indicates the number of trials that resulted in improved (w.r.t. the BLA) time-domain simulations; the right grid presents the corresponding mean relative simulation errors as percentages (for reference, the BLA error is \SI{11.18}{\percent}).
+Fig. \ref{fig:hyperparameter} shows that the success rate generally increases with \(\tau\), which aligns with expectations, as higher \(\tau\) values enhance the model's internal consistency and hence reduce accumulating time-domain errors. {Note that unsuccessful trials either indicate instability from accumulating errors caused by insufficient fixed-point convergence, or reflect a mismatch with the inference and learning approach due to differing initial conditions.} Moreover, the initialization method demonstrates robustness with respect to \(\lambda\): a broad range of values leads to improved simulations with low errors; the performance only notably deteriorates at the extremes, both in terms of successful trials and simulation accuracy.
 In summary, inference and learning achieves a significant improvement over the BLA, and is generally stable across hyperparameters.